 - promotion from Associate Professor to Professor

-Refresh your understanding of the Statement of Mutual Expectations and the standards and procedures documented in your College RPT Rule and Department RPT Rules for departments from which faculty will be reviewed.
+Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and Department RPT Rules for departments from which faculty will be reviewed.
 Take particular note of your role in the Written Assessments, Recommendations and Responses in RPT.
 You should focus on your college RPT standards and procedures.
 You should also address the degree to which it is clear that the department review maintained relevance to departmental standards and procedures.
 The committee’s written assessment must reflect the complete range of observations expressed about the quality and impact of the faculty member’s accomplishments, both positive and negative.

 The written assessment must follow the RPT Dossier Format outline, i.e. record the section header number and name followed by the assessment.
 It is not to be in memorandum format, i.e., a memo addressed to an individual or group.